 Kashf Foundation

-Status: Proposed investmentWhy disclosure?
+Status: Approved investmentWhy disclosure?

 FMO is committed to making publicly available relevant investment information that informs stakeholders and enables them to engage directly with FMO on its investments which, in turn, enhances our investment decisions, the design and implementation of projects and policies, and strengthens development outcomes.
 Learn more